IvanIFChen/PMP_Solver/README.md

 * Still need to figure out the best parameters (size, epoch... etc) for the model.
   - While this is similar to the example code, some of the documents are much smaller, need to do some more research.
 * Datasize is too small.
 Most sources are doing 10s, 100s, or even millions of dataset for training.
 What I have is definitely not enough.
+* Some questions doesn't fit to our application:
+  - some too short, we want a scenario
+  - some have diagrams, info already lost during pdf to txt conversion, so disregard those too (maybe possible through regex)

 ## References
 * https://radimrehurek.com/gensim/auto_examples/tutorials/run_doc2vec_lee.html#sphx-glr-auto-examples-tutorials-run-doc2vec-lee-py